-Page 4: Details and context for the decision
+Page 4: Details regarding this referral

-Please provide details of the Local Authority-led process
+Please provide details of the LA-led process

 This may include: what has led up to the need for this, has there been any historic issues, what steps you may have taken to involve the person and maximise their involvement/capacity, what the safeguarding concerns are, etc. You may include supporting information in addition to this referral to helps us understand the situation.